CikuKariuki/Wise-Minute/README.md

-# BLOG SPOT
+# WISE Minute

 ## Author

 Wanjiku Kariuki

 ## Description
-It is a blogging website where you can create and share your opinions and other users can read and comment on them.
+A web app where all one has is one minute to make an impression, and share it so others can comment and give feedback on the pitches.

 ## Technologies Used